section-engineering-education/engineering-education/articles/implementing-rate-limiting-in-flask/index.md

 The Flask-Limiter [documentation](https://flask-limiter.readthedocs.io/en/stable/) showcases a lot of features in the extension.
 We will briefly illustrate some of them in this section.

-#### Setting Default Rate Limit rules
+#### Setting Default Rate Limit Rules

-Flask-Limiter provides the functionality to set default rate limit rules that would be automatically applied to every endpoint in your Flask API.
+Flask-Limiter provides the functionality to set default rate limit rules that Flask-Limiter would automatically apply to every endpoint in your Flask API.

 To set default rules, use: